-BRAINTREE -- The Archdiocese of Boston has proposed a plan to organize parishes into small groups to share resources, which it says will allow parishes to focus on the work of evangelization.
+BRAINTREE -- The Archdiocese of Boston is set to propose a plan to organize parishes into small groups to share resources, which it says will allow parishes to focus on the work of evangelization.

-The plan, put forward by the Archdiocesan Pastoral Planning Commission, was unveiled at a gathering of all the priests in the archdiocese on Dec.
-5. However, details of the plan became public before that gathering after the media obtained documents describing the plan distributed in preparation for the gathering.
+The plan, put forward by the Archdiocesan Planning Commission, was set to be unveiled at a gathering of all the priests in the archdiocese on Dec.
+5. However, details of the plan became public after the media obtained documents describing the plan distributed in preparation for the gathering.

 Msgr.
 William P. Fay, pastor of St. Columbkille in Brighton and co-chairman of the Archdiocesan Planning Commission, said the archdiocese began planning the change with a key question in mind, "How can we re-energize the archdiocese in terms of moving out and bringing the gospel of Christ to others in such a way that people are not only attracted but can become committed?"